-catching whiskeytown lake Kokanee Salmon and trout with jeff goodwin
+catching whiskeytown lake Kokanee salmon with jeff goodwin

-Whiskeytown Lake is just 8 miles from Redding, Ca. and it's California's undisputed finest Kokanee salmon fishery.
+Whiskeytown Lake is just 8 miles from Redding, Ca. and is among California's finest Kokanee salmon fishery.
 With a reputation of being the best tasting salmon on the planet, and a five fish limit per person, Whiskeytown Lake should certainly be a top consideration for a family or group fishing destination.

 Few lakes in California can compare to Whiskeytown’s crystal clear waters, imposing mountain peaks, breathtaking sceneries, pristine mountain creeks, captivating waterfalls, 70 miles of trails, and Californian Gold Rush legends.
 All of these and the joy of seeing the fish take down your rod are enjoyed by the hundreds of anglers who embark on Whiskeytown Lake guided Kokanee fishing trips.

 The smallest in the Shasta-Trinity area, Whiskeytown Lake covers a surface if 3,200 acres, with only 36 miles of shoreline.
 Even so, it is the best destination for kokanee salmon fishing in California.
 It is in fact home to two kokanee strains, one spawning towards the end of September and the other one in the second half of November.